ledgersmb/LedgerSMB/.github/ISSUE_TEMPLATE/eol-release.md

 * [ ] Remove the release branch from `renovate.json` in the root of the master branch
 * [ ] Remove the transifex resource (`LedgerSMB-XX`) for the EOL-ed branch
 * [ ] Update the supported items page: https://ledgersmb.org/faq/which-versions-do-you-support
+* [ ] Remove the old stable references from the downloads page: https://ledgersmb.org/content/download
 * [ ] Update Docker image README.md
   * [ ] Docker README listing available tags (on all branches!)
 * [ ] Update [list of supported Perl versions](https://ledgersmb.org/faq/which-versions-perl-does-ledgersmb-support)